-Our approach relies on test input generation.
-There are vast amount of researches on test input generation such as fuzz testing [37].
+LoPD relies on automatical test input generation to explore more paths.
+There have been vast amount of work on test input generation, and therefore our approach benefits from the active research in this field.
 We rely on random input generation for the initial input seed.
-We then leverage symbolic execution [14] and automatic test case generation using systematically white-box exploration (also called, concolic testing, directed systematic path exploration, etc.) [38], [39], [40], [41], [42], [43] for the subsequent path deviation computation.
-Path constraints are collected and manipulated to cover different paths, and a constraint solver [44], [45] is usually used to generate the input that satisfies the corresponding path constraints.
+We then leverage symbolic execution [51] and automatic test case generation using systematical white-box exploration (also called, concolic testing, directed systematic path exploration, etc.) [52], [53], [54], [55], [56], [57] for the subsequent path deviation computation.
+Path constraints are collected and manipulated to cover different paths, and a constraint solver (e.g., STP [58] and Z3 [59]) is usually used to generate the input that satisfies the corresponding path constraints.
 By doing this, each run is guaranteed to hit a different path.